 Students who travel to London to participate in the IPSC are not required to be accompanied by an adult.
 However, participants are welcome to bring guests with them if they wish (usually a parent, guardian or public speaking coach).

 “Accompanying guest” (for the purposes of the IPSC and this handbook) means a guest who has submitted the accompanying guest registration form.
-Accompanying guests will not be accommodated for by the ESU.
+Accompanying guests will not be accommodated by the ESU.
 Registered accompanying guests will be guaranteed entry to the welcome reception, both sets of heats, the grand final and evening reception on the Friday.
-A maximum of two accompanying guests per participant may attend IPSC 2019.
-At the discretion of the IPSC convenor, participants may be allowed a third accompanying guest, if that guest is under the age of 16 or an International ESU organiser.
+A maximum of two accompanying guests per participant may attend IPSC 2020.
 Accompanying guests will be responsible for sourcing their own accommodation.
 They may stay in the same hotel as participants at their own arrangement.
-Participants will be staying in either the Imperial or President Hotel, Russell Square, London.
-Please note that we cannot say precisely which hotel participants will be staying in until 1-2 weeks before IPSC, but the two hotels are connected by an internal walkway and are essentially in the same building.
+Participants will be staying in the President Hotel, Russell Square, London.

 Any person accompanying a participant who has not submitted the accompanying guest information form is not an “accompanying guest” (for the purposes of the IPSC).
 Such persons will not be guaranteed entry to the welcome reception, either set of heats or the grand final.